audiofetch/ios-audiofetch-sdk-sample/README.md

 # SDK Overview
 The AudioFetch SDK allows developers to add the AudioFetch system channel discovery and audio management features directly to their third- party native iOS applications.

-The SDK is delivered as a Universal Framework that includes both mobile and x86 simulator builds so that both may be used.
+The SDK is delivered as a XCFramework that includes both mobile and x86 simulator builds so that both may be used, and so that transition to building with Mac's based on Apple M1 silicon is smooth.
 The simulator is a fully functional development environment for Audiofetch and can help speed custom app development.

 ## To Integrate with your native iOS App
 ### Add the SDK package to your project